SpikeInterface/MEArec/docs/usage.rst

 -------------------------------

 MEArec is designed to help validating spike sorting algorithms.
-Hence, its integration with `SpikeInterface <https://github.com/SpikeInterface>`_, a Python framework for spike sorting analysis, comparison, and validation, is extremely straightforward.
+Hence, its integration with the `SpikeInterface project <https://github.com/SpikeInterface>`_, a Python framework for spike sorting analysis, comparison, and validation, is extremely straightforward.

 After installing the `spikeinterface <https://github.com/SpikeInterface/spikeinterface>`_ package, one can easily load a MEArec generated recording, run several spike sorting algorithms, and compare/validate their output: